SOA From the Bottom Up - The Best Approach to Service Oriented Architecture

 From this, we can conclude one thing: the top-down, drop-everything approach to SOA is to blame for the perceived failure of the model, not SOA itself.

-In this article, we'll take a look at some of the reasons why these early top-down SOA efforts failed, and how open source integration frameworks like Mule ESB are making the holy grail of SOA a reality for many organizations, using a new bottom-up model of SOA adoption.
+In this article, we'll take a look at some of the reasons why these early top-down SOA efforts failed, and how tools like Mule as an ESB are making the holy grail of SOA a reality for many organizations, using a new bottom-up model of SOA adoption.

 A Brief History of Top-Down SOA